 As a listener and creative problem solver, Emily helps organizations sift through competing demands and goals to identify successful paths forward.
 She plays dual roles at Pyramid, driving business growth as CMO, while also leading multidisciplinary teams for special projects, such as Pearl Jam’s Home Shows initiative.
 She was recognized by the Portland Business Journal in the 2018 40 under 40 class and serves as board chair for p:ear, which works with homeless and transitional youth.

-Courtney is from the Suquamish Tribe and is currently in her senior year at the University of Washington, where she focuses on Communication and American Indian Studies.
-She is passionate about creativity, community and effective communication and hopes to continue fostering these values during her internship at Pyramid.
-Courtney’s most recent projects include assisting in planning a virtual graduation for the UW Communication Leadership Graduates of 2021, as well as taking on the role as a Resident Advisor on campus, where she manages her building’s Instagram page, hosts exciting events for residents and encourages building meaningful relationships within the UW Residential Life community.
+Courtney is from the Suquamish Tribe and is a recent undergraduate from the University of Washington, where she focused on Communication and American Indian Studies.
+She is passionate about creativity, community and effective communication and hopes to continue fostering these values during her work at Pyramid.
+Courtney’s most recent projects include social media strategy, content creation, and event planning for clients such as IllumiNative, the Chief Seattle Club and the Washington Conservation Action.

 Kate is a queer digital strategist with a storytelling background.
 They are a careful listener, invested in helping clients tell their stories and connect with their communities online.
 They draw from a range experience in creating digital spaces for progressive change-makers, with an emphasis on equity-focused healthcare.
 Their recent clients include Byrd Barr Place, Pacific Hospital PDA, Black Future Co-op Fund, and Friendship House.